gouttegd/odkrunner/README.md

 That is, a program that could replace the `run.sh` and `run.bat` scripts used to invoke the ODK.

-Very experimental, do not use in production, etc.

 Rationale for a binary runner
 -----------------------------
 * We need a single runner that works across all the platforms supported